Travel Insurance While Pregnant: Best Coverage for Pregnancy

 Travel Guard: Covers Pregnancy Occurring After Policy Purchase

-Travelex Ultimate: States Pregnancy Isn't Pre-existing
+Travelex Ultimate: States Pregnancy Isn't Pre-Existing

 Cancel for Any Reason Coverage for Pregnancy

-Cancel for Any Reason coverage offers 75% reimbursement for pregnancy-related cancellations not meeting medical complication criteria.
-CFAR protects against morning sickness, physician-recommended rest, or general pregnancy discomfort preventing travel.
+Cancel for any reason coverage offers 75% reimbursement for pregnancy-related cancellations not meeting medical complication criteria.
+CFAR protects against morning sickness, physician-recommended rest or general pregnancy discomfort preventing travel.

-Purchase Requirements: Tin Leg requires CFAR purchase within 14 days of initial deposit and cancellation at least 72 hours before departure.
+Tin Leg requires CFAR purchase within 14 days of initial deposit and cancellation at least 72 hours before departure.
 Generali requires purchase within 24 hours of final trip payment and cancellation at least 48 hours before departure.

 Travel Insurance Companies to Avoid When Pregnant